cdlate/resume/index.md

 ### Dec 2011 - Feb 2011 ###
 (<abbr title="Rocket Internet gmbh, Sydney, Australia">Rocket Internet</abbr>)
 In a team of 20 developer my main focus was development of new features and bug fixing on their **e-commerce solution** based on **Zend Framework** and **Yii Framework** plus **memcached** and **Solr**.
-This has been the most wonderful and exiting working experience I ever had, the team managed through **agile/scrum** methodology, I could improve a lot my skills and met some best developers I ever knew, It has been an honor and a pleasure to work in that awesome team.
+This has been the most wonderful and exiting working experience I've ever had, the team managed through **agile/scrum** methodology, I could improve a lot my skills and met some best developers I've ever knew, It has been an honor and a pleasure to work in that awesome team.
 My duties were:
 * Bug fixing their ecommerce system on both the frontend and backend.
-* Implement some new feature(Eg. Css/Js minifier).
+* Implement some new feature (Eg. Css/Js minifier).
 * Merge and deploy branches from the Devs and teaching to the new guys how to do that.

 ### Sep 2008 - Sep 2011 ###